sebastianduchene/phylo_xml_tools/README.md

 ```

 9- Run these files in BEAST.
 The output for the log, trees, and ops files are the same as those of the randomised files.
 In thsi example it would be random_test1.log, random_test1.trees and random_test1.ops,

+- June 1 2024: Added R code to generate xml files from a fasta file.
+(Formated for BEAST 1.8)